-In FY2020, the participants who were affected by this activity experienced a decrease in their tenant rent share to a total of \$6,971,568, which does not meet the benchmark for metric CE #5: Increase in Tenant Rent Share.
+In FY2021, the participants who were affected by this activity experienced a decrease in their tenant rent share to a total of \$6,028,689, which does not meet the benchmark for metric CE #5: Increase in Tenant Rent Share.
 However, the tenant rent portion did not decrease due to Activity #2009-1.
-The decrease in tenant rent share can be attributed to Activity #2014-4, which allows SCCHA to raise the Tenant's Rent Portion up to the 35% percent of their gross income.
-In FY2015, SCCHA's Board of Commissioners approved the reduction of the tenant portion from 35% to 32% of the tenant's gross income.
-The reduction of total tenant rent share can also be attributed to SCCHA's lower voucher utilization rates of participants housed in units.
+The decrease in tenant rent share can be attributed to Activity #2014-4, which allows SCCHA to raise the raise the Tenant's Rent Portion up to the 35% percent of their gross income.
+In FY2015, SCCHA's Board of Commissioners approved the reduction of the tenant portion from